yosanyu/EncryptTool/README.md

 # 🔐 EncryptTool

-A lightweight tool that provides secure file encryption, decryption, and media playback capabilities.
+A tool that provides secure file encryption, decryption, and media playback capabilities.

 ## 🚀 Features